samaddmirzaa/london-property-intelligence/README.md

 **Features.** Eighteen in total.
 Log floor area, number of rooms, construction year, one-hot encoded property type and tenure, year and month of sale.
 Then everything derived from the postcode: latitude, longitude, travel zone, deprivation index, average income, distance to the nearest station.
-Finally a smoothed target encoding of the postcode district, which turns out to be the second most important feature in the model.
+Finally, a smoothed target encoding of the postcode district.

 **Validation.** Split by time, not at random.
 London prices roughly doubled over the period the data covers, so a random split would let the model see 2024 price levels